irungentoo/toxcore/docs/Group-Chats.md

 <a name="Cryptography" />
 ## Cryptography
-Group chats make use of 13 unique keys in total: Two permanent keypairs (encryption and signature), two group keypairs (encryption and signature), one session keypair (encryption), one shared symmetric key (encryption), and one temp DHT keypair (encryption).
+Groupchats make use of 13 unique keys in total: Two permanent keypairs (encryption and signature), two group keypairs (encryption and signature), one session keypair (encryption), one shared symmetric key (encryption), and one temp DHT keypair (encryption).

 One of the most important security improvements from the old groupchat implementation is the fact that messages are no longer encrypted with a group-wide shared key and relayed between peers.
 Instead, connections are 1-to-1 (a complete graph), meaning an outbound message is sent once per peer, and encrypted/decrypted using a key unique to each peer.
 This prevents MITM attacks that were previously possible, thus guaranteeing message integrity.
 This additionally ensures that private messages are truly private.